 The reasons behind assaults within the property industry are wide-ranging and complex.
 However, many jobs involve delivering bad news and working with clients facing a range of issues.
 Many occur away from the public, and behind closed-doors.
 Frustration and stress is often taken out on the employees delivering the news, either by the client or their friends and family.

-In some high-profile cases, housing employees have been targeted by criminals who know they will be met at a property alone, and will not be asked for identification.
+In some high-profile cases, housing employees have been targeted by criminals who know they will be met at a property alone, and can easily make up a false identity.

 Real life cases